antoine-moulin/image-inpainting/readme.md

 Image inpainting makes it possible to erase elements present in an image and replace them with a plausible background, in particular by reproducing textures when the area to be filled is relatively large and by propagating linear structures such as contours.

-This project has been coded by Jean Vassoyan and [Antoine Moulin](https://github.com/moulinantoine/) - students at Télécom ParisTech - under the supervision of [Alasdair Newson](https://sites.google.com/site/alasdairnewson/).
+This project has been coded by [Jean Vassoyan](https://github.com/jvasso) and [Antoine Moulin](https://github.com/moulinantoine/) - students at Télécom Paris - under the supervision of [Alasdair Newson](https://sites.google.com/site/alasdairnewson/).
 It is based on the method described in this [paper](http://www.irisa.fr/vista/Papers/2004_ip_criminisi.pdf).

 There are several types of files in this projet :
 - the GUI files, which contain a python program to run a GUI